gauthamhemanth/Arcade-Game/README.md

 ## Instructions

+- To initiate the game open index.html in your favourite browser
 - Use arrow marks to take the Game boy from the grass to lake
 - Avoid collision with bugs, it resets Game boy position to center of grass
 - Once Game boy reaches the lake, he comes back to right corner of grass to begin his Journey again.